Seyed Hossein Mousavian: Ambassador to Germany

 Mousavian was Iran's Ambassador to Germany from 1990 to 1997.
 Four Iranian dissidents were murdered at Berlin's Mykonos restaurant in 1992, and five years later, a German court concluded that Iran's Special Affairs Committee had ordered the murders and that the supreme leader, president, foreign minister, and intelligence minister of Iran were all active members of that committee.
 The court found an Iranian intelligence officer and three Lebanese men guilty and issued an arrest warrant for Iran's intelligence minister.
 Also, Germany expelled four Iranian diplomats and asked that Mousavian be recalled to Iran; he did return to Tehran shortly thereafter.
 After the issuance of the arrest warrant for the intelligence minister, which Mousavian described as an insult to the entire population of Iran, Iranian news agencies made veiled threats against Germans abroad.
 Mousavian echoed, saying that if European nations kept treating Iran as America and Israel did, then they would be treated the same way by Iran.

-In 1995, a dossier published in Berliner-Zeitung reported that Iranian intelligence service members from the Ministry of Intelligence of the Islamic Republic of Iran resided at the embassy in Bonn and were "active throughout Europe".
+In 1995, a dossier published in Berliner-Zeitung reported that Iranian intelligence service members from the Ministry of Intelligence of the Islamic Republic of Iran resided at the Iranian embassy in Bonn and were "active throughout Europe".
 The US State Department spokesman Nicholas Burns said the court ruling "corroborates our long-held view that Iran's sponsorship of terrorism is authorized at senior levels of the Iranian government."
 The EU invited its other 14 members to recall their ambassadors from Tehran similarly to Germany.
 This marked the first time that a Western court directly implicated Iran's top leadership in the killing of Iranian dissidents who have sought refuge in the Europe.
 Iranian opposition figures say at least 20 people in European countries have been killed by hit squads operating on Tehran's instructions since the Islamic theocracy took power in 1979.